tongchf/InDelGT/README.md

 # InDelGT: an integrated pipeline for extracting InDel genotypes for genetic mapping in a hybrid population with next generation sequencing data
 # Introduction
 InDelGT is used to extract InDel genotypes across a hybrid population with next generation DNA sequencing data for genetic linkage mapping.
-The populations include the traditional BC1, BC2, and F2 in imbred lines as well as a hybrid population (CP) in outbred species.
+The populations include the traditional BC1, BC2, and F2 in inbred lines as well as a hybrid population (CP) in outbred species.
 It takes three steps as following to finish the whole work.
            1. Generating parental InDel catalogs;
            2. Calling InDel genotypes across a hybrid population;
            3. Analysis of InDel segregation；